Join Team MPD!

 To qualify as a lateral officer, you must:

-• A separate application is needed for each vacancy you are interested in.
+- A separate application is needed for each position you are interested in.

 Police Officer applicants (excluding lateral applicants) must complete additional testing with National Testing Network by the application closing date.